 The multiassembly problem involves reconstructing various genomic sequences from short substrings (called sequenced \emph{reads}) \cite{xing2004multiassembly}, such as RNA transcript assembly \cite{li2011isolasso,shao2017theory}, i.e., recovering the set of full-length transcripts.
-Initially, reads are used to construct a weighted graph, like a splicing graph in RNA transcript assembly, where nodes represent exons, and edges denote connections between them.
-These edges, nodes, or both are weighted, typically indicating average read coverage.
-The multiassembly problem is then about finding a set of weighted paths that best explain the graph's weights \cite{tomescu2015explaining,shao2017theory}, and it has been shown that the MFD has a very high accuracy on perfect data \cite{dias2023accurate}.
-However, since the assumption of perfect data is often not given in practice due to different sources of uncertainty and measurement errors, splice graphs derived from experimental data are unlikely to form a flow network \cite{williams2019rna}.
+Initially, reads are used to construct a weighted graph, namely a splice graph in RNA transcript assembly, where nodes represent exons, and edges denote connections between them.
+The nodes and edges are weighted, indicating, e.g., their relative abundance in the reads.
+The multiassembly problem is then finding a set of weighted paths that best explain the graph's weights \cite{tomescu2015explaining,shao2017theory}, and it has been shown that the MFD has a very high accuracy on perfect data \cite{dias2023accurate}.

+However, the assumption of perfect data does not hold in practice.
+Due to different sources of uncertainty and measurement errors, splice graphs derived from experimental data are unlikely to form a flow network \cite{williams2019rna}.
 To address this problem, the authors of \cite{williams2019rna} assign intervals of possible weights to the edges instead of exact weights, which forms a so-called \emph{inexact flow network}.
 The resulting problem of identifying a minimal set of paths that explain these intervals is called the \emph{minimum inexact flow decomposition problem (MIFDP)}, which is also considered in \cite{dias2022efficient}.
 Other approaches aim to identify a minimum set of weighted paths that minimizes the sum of squared differences between the weight of each edge and the sum of weights of paths passing through it or to assign slack variables to each path to move error handling away from the individual edges \cite{dias2023accurate}.

 All these approaches have in common that they try to be robust against possible measurement errors.
 This means that although all data is known, it is likely to be error-prone, which is why, in most cases, no classical flow decomposition can be achieved.
 However, to ensure that the paths in the decomposition form feasible flows, the requirement that the measured weight of each edge and the sum of weights of paths passing through it must match is relaxed.
 In contrast to the typical assumptions in robust optimization, a scenario or the real data is not revealed here.
 While this is suitable in the context of bioinformatics applications, robustness in the classical sense of finding a feasible solution that is robust for every possible realization in an uncertainty set is better suited to enforce robustness requirements in transportation problems or public transport planning, where the MFD also plays a key role.